 How deep to excavate for pavers?

-How much you’re gonna dig for pavers is determined by the type of stone or bricks and the type of sand and gravel that you’re gonna use.
-Another important factor to know how deep your gonna dig is the kind of area you’re about to pave, spaces that will be exposed only to foot traffic, like walkways, sidewalks, etc., generally need 4 to 6 inches of a base material, while projects that will hold a lot of weight or friction, like driveways, may need 12 inches of base.
+Another important factor to know how is what will be the usage of your installation.
+Spaces that will be exposed only to foot traffic, like walkways and sidewalks, generally need 4 to 6 inches of base material, while projects that will hold a lot of weight or friction, like driveways, may need 12 inches of base.

 For a walkway, for example, the paver thickness is 3 to 3 ½ inches, you will need to dig a paver patio base of 9 inches and then 5 inches of the hole will be filled with the base material, like sand or gravel.